omnetpp/docs.omnetpp.org/tictoc/index.md

 @skipline connections
 @until numCentralNodes+3

-Here is how the network looks like with <tt>numCentralNodes = 4</tt>:
+Here is how the network looks like with `numCentralNodes = 4`:

 <img src="images/step18.png">

-To run the simulation with multiple different values of <tt>numCentralNodes</tt>, we specify the variable \e N in the ini file:
+To run the simulation with multiple different values of `numCentralNodes`, we specify the variable \e N in the ini file:

 @dontinclude omnetpp.ini